iszczesniak/cpp/gp.md

 ## Laboratory grade

-You can get a grade from the laboratory class within two deadlines:
+A laboratory class grade is from your programming skills.
+You can get your grade within two deadlines:

-* Deadline I: by the end of laboratory classes based on four tests during lectures:
+* Deadline I: by the end of laboratory classes based on four tests during lectures.
+The material tested and the dates:

-  - November 7, 2025 (generic, template, variadic),
+  - part 1: November 7, 2025,

-  - December 19, 2025 (deduction, specialization, auto),
+  - part 2: December 19, 2025,

-  - January 23, 2026 (forwarding, callable2, constraints, concepts),
+  - part 3: January 23, 2026,

-  - January 30, 2026 (the whole material).
+  - all parts: January 30, 2026.

   The grade withing the first deadline is an average of three highest, **passing** test grades chosen from among the four test grades.
 If